fablab-luenen/dokuwiki-preconfigured/README.md

 This is a batteries included distribution of DokuWiki.
 Its goal is to provide a super seamles user and setup experience.
 It comes with the following main features:

-- Pretty URLs enabled out of the box
 - [Krypton theme](https://github.com/FabLab-Luenen/dokuwiki-krypton) (based on Argon)
 - [Visual Editor](https://github.com/FabLab-Luenen/dokuwiki-visual-editor)
 - [Iframe plugin](http://www.dokuwiki.org/plugin:iframe)
-- Some sensible defaults (hierarchical breadcrumbs instead of a view history)
+- Some sensible defaults (hierarchical breadcrumbs instead of a view history, pretty URLs, SVG allowed media format)

 ![Installation speed run.
 The code block is run in and the availability of the Wiki shown](https://i.imgur.com/DxJvmRL.gif)